Author: Ameeba

 Mitigation Guidance

-Users are strongly advised to apply the vendor-released patch to mitigate this vulnerability.
-If the patch cannot be applied immediately, using a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) can serve as temporary mitigation, helping to identify and block potential attacks exploiting this vulnerability.
+To mitigate this vulnerability, users are advised to apply the patch provided by the vendor as soon as it becomes available.
+In the meantime, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as temporary protection against potential exploits.

 Overview